sgregory8/sgregory8.github.io/_posts/2020-07-31-Writing-POJO-to-CSV.md

 }
 ```

 This abstract class essentially takes all fields from anything subclassing it and lets the subclass implement it's own way to write lines.
+There are even setters for modifying the delimeters and text qualifiers in the output!
 The benefit of this is much cleaner code (though perhaps not as versatile).
-As an example I've made a basic pojo...
+As an example I've made a basic pojo extedning `CSVWritable`.

 ```java
 public class Book extends CSVWritable {